wazedxwxx/IBTFO/docs/InputFiles.rst

 The default values for tagging are defined in :code:`struct TaggingParm` in the `Tagging.H` file.
 Currently, the code supports tagging on density, pressure, velocity, vorticity, temperature, and volume fraction.

-Additionally, tagging is supported for a user-specified species which can function as a "flame tracer" using the keyword `ftrac` and selecting the species with `pelec.flame_trac_name`.
+Additionally, tagging is supported for a user-specified species which can function as a "flame tracer" using the keyword `ftrac` and selecting the species with `IBTFO.flame_trac_name`.
 For example, the following text in the input file would tag cells for refinement where the HO2 mass fraction exceeded :math:`150 \times 10^{-6}` up to a maximum of 4 levels of refinement:

 ::

-   pelec.flame_trac_name= HO2
+   IBTFO.flame_trac_name= HO2
    tagging.max_ftracerr_lev = 4
    tagging.ftracerr = 150.e-6